 Concord Public Library: The Library makes good use of social media to post information about upcoming programs and library services.
 A YouTube channel was created for the posting of videos of Library programs, and a Facebook page is also maintained.
 The Library recently launched Instagram and Twitter accounts to market to a new demographic of patrons.
 The Library also makes great use of the News Flash feature of the City website.
 The Library has added a voluntary sign-up to receive marketing emails that promote Library services.
 In addition, the Library has increased the publication of its newsletter from a bi-monthly basis to a monthly basis.
 A monthly program bookmark is being placed, on a trial basis, in all outgoing holds and interlibrary loans.
-The Library has reinstituted the hanging of posters at local downtown businesses; and has increased its posting frequency on all social media, added scheduled evening and weekend posts, and are assessing when they have the most success with patron engagement.
+The Library has reinstituted the hanging of posters at local downtown businesses; and has increased its posting frequency on all social media, added scheduled evening and weekend posts, and is assessing when it has the most success with patron engagement.
 The Library has also begun to utilize local Concord history more in its social media marketing.
+The Library is working with the Library Foundation to promote this year's Concord Reads title: Adrift: 76 Days Lost at Sea, which culminates with an author presentation on April 20th at Red River Theatres.
+As of March 2017, children that are Library cardholders can fill out an online request to have an item of their choice color printed for free on the Library's new 3D printer.